E-J-bl/rustproject/README.md

 # Behold Graph Theory
-> Optimisation is not my strong suit so instead of trying to make my algorithm run faster i decided to write it in a different language because that will solve all the problems
+> My code runs slow so instead of optimising i will write it in a faster language
 - the ethos of this work

 ---